Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20210731_ampc_agents_relnotes.md

 * Amplify Azure agents:

     * Discovery Agent does not manage revision and version.
-    * Discovery Agent does not remove API Service and Catalog item when Azure API is removed.
+    * Discovery Agent does not remove API service and Catalog item when Azure API is removed.

 * Amplify Istio agents: